iluwatar/java-design-patterns/naked-objects/README.md

 **Programmatic example**

-In the context of the Naked Objects pattern, let's consider a simplified example with domain objects representing books and authors.
-The example demonstrates how the Naked Objects pattern can be applied to create a user interface for managing a library catalog.
+Consider a simplified example with domain objects representing books and authors.
+In a Java-based application using the Naked Objects pattern, we define domain objects such as `Book` and `Author`.
+This example illustrates how Naked Objects can streamline user interface generation and domain object manipulation.

 Suppose we have the following domain objects in a Java-based application: